 Despite the protection of women's representation in legal regulations, men often dominate the formulation of informal rules and the definition of evaluation standards in a masculine political culture (Sun, 2005).
-Female politicians in many countries have reported that hostile attitudes towards women's political participation represent one of the most important obstacles to them running for parliament (Norris & Inglehart, 2000).
-By contrast, the Nordic countries witness relatively high levels of representation of female parliamentarians, due to a political culture that emphasises gender equality (Bystydzienski, 1995).
+Many female politicians have reported that hostile attitudes towards women's political participation represent one of the most important obstacles to them running for parliament (Norris & Inglehart, 2000).
+By contrast, the Nordic countries witness relatively high levels of representation of female parliamentarians, given a political culture that emphasises gender equality (Bystydzienski, 1995).
 Depending on political culture, women are often found to withdraw when they feel gender bias in government and in public life (Fox & Lawless, 2011; Naff, 1995).